Our students head to school soon – if not already. There, they stand on a battle ground.

 Daniel 10:12-14 WEB

-Why not support students (our child, niece/nephew, neighbor or others) with prayer?
+Why not support students (our child, niece/nephew, neighbor, or others) with prayer?
 We may not see evidence of answers right away, but remember Daniel’s “21.”

-Battle is being waged.
+A battle is being waged.

 Today we’re praying for the head – their mind and thoughts.
 After all, isn’t that a breeding ground for actions?